 Movie entity, so a domain class for each is needed.

-In each case, the class is annotated with
+Each class is annotated with

 @NodeEntity to use these objects as nodes in the graph.